Stopping on the last success with unknown odds: asymptotic minimax optimality of the plug-in rule: Auxiliary results

-the corresponding win probability when the success probability is~$p$.
-For such rules~$\pi$, $\pi'$ and~$\pi^\star$, we say that $\pi$ \emph{dominates} $\pi'$ if
+Consider now the homogeneous stopping problem with fixed horizon~$n\ge 2$, and recall the win probability~$W_n^\pi(p)$ of a rule~$\pi$ defined in~(\ref{eq:Wpi_def}).
+For rules~$\pi$, $\pi'$ and~$\pi^\star$, we say that $\pi$ \emph{dominates} $\pi'$ if

 and that~$\pi^\star$ is an $n$-optimal rule if~$\pi^\star$ dominates every other rule (the uniformity in~$p$ in these definitions encodes the unknown-$p$ nature of the stopping problem).
 For any fixed~$p_\star\in(0,1)$, one may use the $p_\star$-oracle rule as a \mbox{$p$-blind} rule (this rule will be optimal if~$p=p_\star$, but of course it is expected to perform poorly if~$p$ is far from~$p_\star$).
 Comparing then against the fixed oracle rule at, \emph{e.g.},~$p_\star=\frac{1}{4}$, a direct corollary of Proposition~\ref{prop:no_p_equality_n_ge_6} is that there is no~$n\geq 2$ for which the plug-in rule is $n$-optimal.
 As the following result shows, however, this is not a deficiency of the plug-in rule; instead, it reflects the intrinsic difficulty of the unknown-$p$ stopping problem.

 \begin{thm} There is no~$n\ge 2$ for which an $n$-optimal rule exists, and this is the case even if one allows for randomized rules. \end{thm}

 \begin{proof} Fix~$n\geq 2$, and assume \emph{ad absurdum} that $\pi^\star$ is a (possibly randomized) $n$-optimal rule.
 If $\pi^\star$ is randomized, we realize its internal randomization by an auxiliary random variable $U$, defined on the same probability space, independent of $(X_1,\ldots,X_n)$ and with a distribution that does not depend on $p$.
 We then write the (possibly randomized) stopping time associated with $\pi^\star$ as $ \tau_n^\star=\tau_n^\star(X_1,\ldots,X_n;U)$, and probabilities involving the randomization are taken with respect to $U$ (conditionally on the observed $(X_1,\ldots,X_n)$).